 The Public Welfare Foundation has a two-step application process that includes both a Letter of Inquiry (LOI) and a full proposal.
 We invite full proposals after reviewing letters of inquiry.
-We only consider full proposals we have invited that fits within the program guidelines.
+We only consider full proposals we have invited that fit within the program guidelines and available resources.

 Letter of Inquiry Content Guide